rihal-om/rihal-codestacker/README.md

 ---

 ## Core Districts & Challenges:

+### 🔹 **Experience District: The Design Challenge**
+Design seamless, human-centered experiences that empower citizens and organizations to navigate complex urban landscapes with ease.
+Your interface will be the heartbeat of the city’s digital ecosystem—can you make it insightful, engaging, and effortlessly intuitive?

+---

 ### 🔹 **Render District: The Frontend Challenge**
 Craft sleek, interactive interfaces that empower citizens and law enforcement to make real-time, data-driven decisions in the fight against crime.
 Your UI will be the city’s digital command center—can you make it intuitive, fast, and powerful?